RocketChat/Apps.EmailBridgeNLP/README.md

 - **`/email login`**: Login to your email account
 - **`/email logout`**: Logout from your email account
 - **`/email config`**: Open user preferences and settings
-- **`/email stats`**: Get daily email statistics report
+- **`/email stats`**: Get comprehensive email statistics report with AI-powered analysis

 Natural Language command exmples:

 - **`/email summarize this thread/channel and send it as email to boss@rc.com who refuses to use chat`**: summarize thread/channel and send as email to specified recipient(s)
 - **`/email post in the channel for everyone the budget for 2025 email pdf received between 5/1/2025 and 6/24/2025`**: searchs the emails, extracts the attachment and upload it in channel.
-- **`/email please give me stats for yesterday`**: Get daily email statistics report
+- **`/email please give me stats for yesterday`**: Get detailed email analytics with insights

 ### User Preferences Modal:
 User can go to User Preferences by entering `/email config` or by clicking "User Preferences" button in helper message.
-User can config email provider, language, categories to keep in stats , adding new categories etc in it.
+Configure:
+- **Email Provider**: Choose between Gmail and Outlook
+- **Language**: Select your preferred language for responses
+- **Stats Categories**: Customize categories for email analytics (github, calendar, social, etc.)
+- **Email Categorization Method**: Choose between email "Provider API" or "LLM-based categorization"(LLM also generates additioonal categories other than user provided)
+- **System Prompt**: Customize AI behavior for email tone and style

 <h2>Development & Debugging 🐛</h2>